-(c) Liquidity is factored into the performance measurement of each business through the application of liquidity premiums charged or credited according to the behavioural maturity of each type of asset and liability booked.
+- (b) Economic efficiency measure such as cost of capital.
+Capital is attributed to each business based on the amount of risk-weighted assets used and the return on capital. - (c) Liquidity is factored into the performance measurement of each business through the application of liquidity premiums charged or credited according to the behavioural maturity of each type of asset and liability booked.

-There were no significant changes to the above measures during 2011.
+There were no significant changes to the above measures during 2012.